 Mesalands Community College publishes an annual institutional calendar (page ii) that specifies major dates and events at the College.
 This information, including registration dates, is provided for fall, spring and summer semesters.
-Information on short courses, workshops and seminars is available from the Office of the Vice President of Academic Affairs.
+Information on short courses, workshops and seminars is available from the Office of Academic Affairs.